batthepig-two/ASEM/README.md

 Heavy inspiration from dododex!
-I made this because i wanted features from dododex! i heavily recommend using dododex for a more proffesional experience!
+I made this because I wanted features from dododex!
+I heavily recommend using dododex for a more proffesional experience!